TanYa-Go/Babushka-Bakes/TESTING.md

 **Form Validation**
-* Form will not allow submittion if all the fields are empty
+* Form will not allow submission if all the fields are empty
-* Form will not allow submittion if any of the fields are empty
+* Form will not allow submission if any of the fields are empty
-* Form will not allow submitton if the email is not in the right format
+* Form will not allow submission if the email is not in the right format

 ### **Result**

-* The message is being sent and we get the message on the screen to confrim it
+* The message is being sent and we get the message on the screen to confirm it
 * The email arrives into the inbox

 ![Contact Form Message](media/contact-form.PNG)